 Local photographer Jenny Bagerts striking portraits of Louisiana exonerees are on display in RAE's front gallery space attracting much attention from the public.
 Jenny generously donated her time and creativity in producing these treasured images that resonate deeply with the viewer in the context of exoneration.
 Rae is extremely grateful to Jenny and looks forward to our ongoing creative relationship with her.
 Check put her website here.

-An additional thanks to the following members of our expanding creative community.
+An additional thanks to the following members of our expanding creative community who contribute to Rae's mission.

 - A big thanks to Photographer/Film-Maker/Event co-ordinator John Moore who has tirelessly spent many hours at RAE documenting through photography and film, set design, light design and videographer for Voice of Innocence performances and other events at RAE house.